 WHAT ARE THE BENEFITS OF ERGONOMIC WRIST BRACES?

 Wrist braces tend to be appreciated for a number of benefits to the wearer.

 1. Stability.
 Increased wrist stabilization is one of the immediately noticeable benefits of the reduced movement.
 The less the wrist can move, the more likely it is to stay in one configuration and avoid irritating or aggravating the injury.
 This may cause some reduced range of motion, of course, but it may also aid recovery.

 2. Reduction of inflammation.
 Less irritation in the affected area will likely reduce the chances of triggering inflammation.
 With less inflammation in the area also comes a possible reduction of pain, as inflammation tends to affect other nerves in the area when the swelling impinges upon them.

 3. Protection.
 When recovering from an injury, an ergonomic wrist brace may provide a degree of protection from the elements.
 While it may restrict movement to a degree, it also offers a protective layer for the injury site, thus contributing to healing.
-Those wearing a brace to recover from surgery may also find that this protection is highly appreciated.
+Those wearing a brace for carpal tunnel syndrome or to recover from surgery may also find that this protection is highly appreciated.